A Closer Look at Swell

 * Kamala Sankaram

-ASL interpretation of the songs is available and provided by Jose Gomez, Justine Rivera, and Kathleen D. Taylor, in consultation with Alexandria Wailes.
+ASL interpretation will provided at both evenings.
+ASL interpretation of the songs will also be available and provided by Jose Gomez, Justine Rivera, and Kathleen D. Taylor, in consultation with Alexandria Wailes.

 This event is free and open to the public.
 RSVP required.
 We’ll send the Zoom meeting link to all registered attendees.